 It’s one thing to change from one job to another in the same field or industry.
 As I discovered, it’s entirely another to change an entire industry, as I did from aviation to finance.
 The only way you will survive such drastic culture shock is through complete language immersion.
 To change jobs in the same industry is like learning a language with similar roots and alphabet, like an English speaker learning French, while a new industry requires understanding an entirely different system, like an English speaker learning Japanese.
 If that sounds like a tall order while you’re already working a full-time job in another language with completely different jargon, it is.
 You’ll have to be so passionate about your dream job that you’re able to immerse yourself in its language during your free time and still be able to enjoy it.
 I coded a trading bot in my free time and the language immersion turned out to be invaluable later in my new career.
 In a typical week I’d read books stuffed in my flight kit about financial disasters during downtime in crew rooms between flights in Chicago.
 Then I’d work on my graduate finance coursework in the pilot crashpad and go to class on my days off.
 The biggest hurdle to overcome with employers in professional services is that they want to prove to their clients that you speak their language, not just in person, but on paper.
 Because of this, when I was changing industries, I had no choice but to finish my graduate degree before I ever worked a job in the financial world.
 This may not be necessary if you want to be an entrepreneur, but if you want a job in professional services, you must check that box.
 Employers know that the most valuable candidate is one already fluent in their language with a stellar, proven track record.
 To change jobs or careers, you have to start working on this today, but if it’s truly a passion, this shouldn’t be a chore.
 If it’s the right path, you’ll already be so obsessed about it that you enjoy learning about it on your free time.

-While moving up from First Officer to Captain at the airlines, I was completely immersed in another industry’s language.
+While moving up from First Officer to Captain at the airlines, I was completely immersed in the financial industry’s language (accounting, economics, and statistics).